What places can I sell my used furniture?

 Pros:

-Save yourself a lot of time - If you really don’t have the time to faf about trying to flog your furniture online - this is probably the solution for you.
+Save time - If you don’t have time to sit about trying to flog your furniture online - this is probably the solution for you.

-Convenient collections - These companies will come to your location - where ever you are - and collect remove all your used and unwanted furniture from your address.
+Convenient collections - We’ll come to your location - where ever you are - and collect your unwanted furniture at your convenience

 Privacy - No need to worry about inviting strange people into your home where they might not even purchase your furniture in the end.

-Speed - For some of those urgent moves - some of these companies can arrange a collection of your furniture the same week you make contact with them.
+Speed - For some of the more urgent moves - collection of your furniture can happen the same week.
 Perfect if you unexpectedly need to vacate a property.

 Cons: